Reconstructing the spatial structure of quantum correlations in materials: Introduction

 Quantum superpositions are among the most profound and fascinating phenomena in nature.
-They give rise to a variety of quantum correlations, including entanglement \cite{RevModPhys.81.865} and Bell nonlocality \cite{Brunneretal2014}, both considered resources in quantum information processing.
-Such quantum correlations have been experimentally demonstrated in systems of few degrees of freedom sufficiently isolated from their environment, such as photons \cite{Wangetal2016,Thomasetal2022}, atoms \cite{Monzetal2011,Schmied16,Omranetal2019}, and superconducting circuits \cite{Songetal2019,Mooneyetal2019}.
+They lead to a variety of quantum correlations, including entanglement \cite{RevModPhys.81.865} and Bell nonlocality \cite{Brunneretal2014}, both considered resources in quantum information processing.
+Such quantum correlations have been experimentally demonstrated in systems isolated from their environment with few degrees of freedom, such as photons \cite{Wangetal2016,Thomasetal2022}, atoms \cite{Monzetal2011,Schmied16,Omranetal2019}, and superconducting circuits \cite{Songetal2019,Mooneyetal2019}.
 However, quantum materials---which host a wealth of exotic physical states \cite{keimer2017physics}---sit at the opposite end of the many-body spectrum.
 They contain Avogadro numbers of quantum-mechanical degrees of freedom, interacting strongly and locally, so that their physics is very sensitive to the underlying system geometry.
+These interacting degrees of freedom produce some very exotic phenomena, which is why quantum materials are so intensely studied \cite{keimer2017physics,tokura2017emergent}.
+However, despite much attention, the underlying quantum states of quantum materials is often unknown.
 Certifying the quantum superposition nature of such systems, and understanding effects of geometry and dimensionality of interactions on quantum correlations, represent grand challenges for quantum condensed matter physics, as well as new opportunities to understand the role of quantum mechanics in macroscopic systems.